 Tattoos are such a personal subject because, truly, it’s going to be ingrained on your skin (quite literally) forever once you get it inked on your body.
 My second tattoo is one I’ve had for a few years now but I love it as much now as the day I got it and, to me, it’s the best travel tattoo around.

-I originally blogged this on my wedding website, mikkelpaige.com, but since it’s been some time and I have a travel specific website now I wanted to post here as well with some updates.
+I originally blogged this on my wedding website, mikkelpaige.com, but since it’s been some time and I wanted to post here as well with some updates.
 It’s also a very regularly pinned tattoo from what I’ve found – and it’s most definitely MY arm! 🙂 So I’m certainly the authority on my custom calligraphy “explore” tattoo.

 The way this came about was actually a dream.
 Cliche, perhaps, but it’s the truth.
 Just one week before I departed for Japan, on a trip for my 30th birthday, I awoke from a dream with a clear vision: the word “explore” on my back in an arc, right underneath my neck.
 I was anxious and excited to make this dream a reality.
 It just felt RIGHT.
 Whereas my first tattoo (the word “love” on my foot) took me months to decide on and commit to, this was almost instantaneous.
 I looked on my original tattoo Pinterest board to see what tattoos I had pinned and found the calligrapher, Neither Snow, had a style I really adored.
 I contacted her immediately knowing time was a factor.